 Did you know that 417,000 people in Washington work at or near Washington’s minimum wage (earning less than $12/hour), or that more of Washington’s lowest-wage workers are over age 55 than under age 20?

-Initiative 1433, passed by Washington voters in 2016, increased Washington’s minimum wage to $11.00 per hour on January 1st, 2017.
-While that will help some people’s paychecks keep up with the cost of living — particularly for people without younger children, and those living in less urban areas — it’s still far short of what many need to make ends meet.
+Initiative 1433, passed by Washington voters in 2016, increased Washington’s minimum wage to $11.50 per hour on January 1st, 2018.
+While that helps some paychecks keep up with the cost of living — particularly for people without younger children, and those living in less urban areas — it’s still far short of what many need to make ends meet.